zephraph/openapi-schema-diff/README.md

 # openapi-schema-diff

+This is a fork of [openapi-schema-diff](https://github.com/fastify/openapi-schema-diff) by [ Ivan Tymoshenko](https://github.com/ivan-tymoshenko) of [Fastify](https://github.com/fastify).
+It has been modified to be typescript first, adds a Zod schema for the API spec, and uses [Deno](https://deno.land) for development instead of Node.

+Note that this was designed for use at [Oxide Computer Company](https://oxide.computer) which currently uses OpenAPI version 3.0.3 for their schema.
+As such, the types and schema validation are designed for that version of the OpenAPI spec.

-**openapi-schema-diff** is a javascript library that compares two OpenAPI schemas and finds breaking changes.
+**openapi-schema-diff** is a TypeScript library that compares two OpenAPI schemas and finds breaking changes.

 - [Installation](#installation)